 Once there is very little water left in the pan, lower the heat to medium-low.
 Leave the lamb to cook without a lid for another 5 minutes while stirring occasionally.

-- Add the remaining ingredients: Add the shallows, potatoes, peppers, carrots, garlic cloves, and tomatoes first.
+Add the shallows, potatoes, peppers, carrots, garlic cloves, and tomatoes first.
 Mix them well so they can be coated with the pan juices first.

 Then, season these ingredients with salt and pepper.
 Finally, add a few sprigs of thyme or oregano on top.

-- Thin the tomato paste: In a separate small bowl, whisk together the tomato paste and hot water.
+In a separate small bowl, whisk together the tomato paste and hot water.
 Add this liquid to the lamb and vegetable mix.

-- Cook the stew: Cover the pan and allow the ingredients to simmer over low heat for about 40 minutes or until tender but not mushy.
+Cover the pan and allow the ingredients to simmer over low heat for about 40 minutes or until tender but not mushy.
 Remove from the heat, let it rest for 15 minutes and then serve.

 You can cook this traditional kuzu guvec in the oven as well.
 Make sure to use an oven-proof pan or baking dish for this.